hcooper/OctoDash-docker/README.md

 I run the container with a `$DISPLAY` envvar to make OctoDash appear on the correct screen.

-I don't believe OctoDash needs everything that's installed in the container, but it just installs what the deb files say they need.
+The image is large, and I don't believe OctoDash needs everything that's installed.
+But for simplicity the Dockerfile just installs everything the deb files say they need.